Protein-Engineering-Framework/PyPEF/README.md

 jupyter-notebook
 ```

-Copy the notebook URL in your internet browser and select the Workflow_PyPEF.ipynb file to open it.
-Now you can select the pypef Python environment at the top Notebook menu: Kernel > Change kernel > pypef (otherwise you would use your default Python version as environment, i.e. you would have to install the required packages for this interpreter as well; for this case the installation of the prerequisite packages can also be done within the notebook in provided code fields).
+Copy the Notebook URL in your internet browser and select the Workflow_PyPEF.ipynb file to open it.
+Now you can select the pypef Python environment at the top Notebook menu: Kernel > Change kernel > pypef (otherwise you would use your default Python version as environment, i.e. you would have to install the required packages for this interpreter as well; for this case the installation of the prerequisite packages can also be done within the Notebook in provided code fields).

 Good luck and have fun!